-Make your own homemade lemon ginger hard candy with this easy recipe.
+Make your own homemade ginger hard candy with this easy recipe.
 These healthy candies are great for nausea, car sickness and morning sickness!

 Ginger hard candy is one of the first things I buy for my hospital bag every time I get close to the end of my pregnancy.
 I always feel nauseous after delivery and sucking on a ginger candy always helps me feel better!